savonet/book/workflow.md

 Monitoring the stream
 ---------------------

+See above for logging tracks

 Use `on_blank` to detect blank...

+Some telnet (e.g. know the current song for a source, etc.)

 On GeekRadio, we play many files, some of which include bonus tracks, which